Honda Accord: Overview

 Since its initiation, Honda has offered several different car body styles and versions of the Accord, and often vehicles marketed under the Accord nameplate concurrently in different regions differ quite substantially.
 It debuted in 1976, as a compact hatchback, though this style only lasted through 1989, as the lineup was expanded to include a sedan, coupe, and wagon.
 By the sixth-generation Accord at the end of the 1990s, it evolved into an intermediate vehicle, with one basic platform but with different bodies and proportions to increase its competitiveness against its rivals in different international markets.
 For the eighth-generation Accord released for the North American market in 2007, Honda had again chosen to move the model further upscale and increase its size.
 This pushed the Accord sedan from the upper limit of what the U.S. Environmental Protection Agency (EPA) defines as a mid-size car to just above the lower limit of a full-size car, with the coupe still rated as a mid-size car.
 In 2012, the ninth-generation Accord sedan, with smaller exterior dimensions, was once again classified as a mid-size car at 119 cuft, falling just shy of the "Large Car" classification.
 However, the tenth-generation Accord sedan, with similar exterior dimensions, returned to full-size car status with its combined interior space of 123 cuft; the coupe was discontinued in 2017.

 In 1982, the Accord became the first car from a Japanese manufacturer to be produced in the United States when production commenced in Marysville, Ohio at Honda's Marysville Auto Plant.
 The Accord has achieved considerable success, especially in the United States, where it was the best-selling Japanese car for sixteen years (1982–97), topping its class in sales in 1991 and 2001, with around ten million vehicles sold.
 Numerous road tests, past and present, rate the Accord as one of the world's most reliable vehicles.
 The Accord has been on the Car and Driver 10Best list a record 38 times.

 In 1989, the Accord was the first vehicle sold under an import brand to become the best-selling car in the United States.
 As of 2020, the Accord has sold more than 18 million units.
 In 2023, Honda announced that Accord production would be moved to the factory in Greensburg, Indiana, to make way for electric vehicle production at the Marysville, Ohio, plant.

+In active production since 1976, the Accord is Honda's second longest running passenger car nameplate, after the smaller Civic.